klondikemarlen/iris_os/README.md

 3. `bin/write_load_boot_sector.rb`

 # Testing
-1. `guard` - in theory this uses the bundled version and watches your files for changes dynamically.
+- `guard` - in theory this uses the bundled version and watches your files for changes dynamically.
+- `bin/nasm.rb` - compiles the code in `scratchpad.asm` using the Nasm assembler.
+This is helpful for testing the results of specific commands during development.

 # Resources
 - https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf